kareemqaraienn/Concurrent-Caesar-Cipher/README.md

 # Caesar Cipher
 A Go program that concurrently implements the Caesar Cipher algorithm on a list of strings.
+(I also included the same function but in Racket!)

 ## Introduction
 The Caesar Cipher is a simple encryption technique in which each letter in the plaintext is replaced by a letter some fixed number of positions down the alphabet.
 This program takes a list of strings and applies the Caesar Cipher to each word concurrently, returning the resulting encrypted words.